 2. Paint Job

 Just as the blades lose their original luster so does the motor housing and hardware.
-You can quickly restore the fixture’s patina with an inexpensive paint job.
+You can modernize your ceiling fan by quickly restoring the fixture’s patina with an inexpensive paint job.
 For the fan hardware, choose a paint color that complements the hardware such as the door hinges, door knobs and appliances.
 For the fan blades, choose a paint color that complements the furniture, doors and woodwork.
 See our previous article on how to paint a ceiling fan, which we completed for about $15, for materials and instructions.

 3. Add Lighting